ADD and ADHD: Alternatives to Medication

 - Increased risk of drug abuse

-The good news is, there are a LOT of supported causes for behavioral issues and ADD/ADHD that can be addressed at home.
-Each child’s condition is unique; they may have one particular trigger or many.
-It’s worth taking time to strategically address their environment in order to find out exactly what influences them.
+The good news is, there are a lot of supported causes, mediators, and triggers for behavioral issues and symptoms of ADD and ADHD that can be addressed at home.
+Each child’s condition is unique; they may have one particular cause or many different causes.
+It’s worth taking the time to strategically address their environment in order to find out exactly what may be impacting their health.
 Some of the most common causes to consider include:

-A diet high in processed foods (especially high fructose corn syrup and food dyes), fruit juice, processed food additives and caffeine can be a large contributor to behavioral issues in children.
-What you eat has a large impact on the GI tract and microbiome and that in turn impacts the production of neurotransmitters, like histamine, dopamine and serotonin.
+A diet high in processed foods (especially those containing high fructose corn syrup, bad fats, food dyes, and food additives), fruit juice, caffeine, GMO foods (high glyphosate content), and sugary snacks and drinks can be a large contributor to behavioral issues in children.
+I see it all the time.
+What you eat has a HUGE impact on GI function and the very important GI microbiome.
+That in turn impacts the production of neurotransmitters, like histamine, dopamine and serotonin.
 A diet high in processed and sugary foods increases the production of histamine in the gut, leading to anxiety, dark circles under the eyes, allergies, runny nose, etc. In fact, 95% of your serotonin and dopamine is made within the GI tract, not your brain.

 It’s true, genetics influence the health issues each individual experiences, but only by about 5-10%.
-Genes are not static and can be turned “on and off” depending on the environment.
-Diet, lifestyle, toxin exposures, etc. can all influence how genes are expressed.
-So, although a genetic predisposition may explain why one child develops ADD and another doesn’t, there are MANY non-genetic lifestyle factors that can support the child experiencing ADD symptoms.
+Genes are not static and can be “turned on and off” depending on the environment.
+Diet, lifestyle, stress, toxin exposures, etc. can all influence how genes are expressed.
+These influences can be positive or negative.
+So, although a genetic predisposition may explain why one child develops ADD and another doesn’t, there are many non-genetic lifestyle factors that can support the child experiencing ADD symptoms.
+In fact, ~90% of health problems are a result of one’s environment and lifestyle.

-Perinatal use of drugs and certain medications have been linked with the development of ADD/ADHD in offspring.
-We recommend pregnant women be very thoughtful and inquisitive when taking medications during pregnancy.
+Recently, JAMA Pediatrics published an article about a link between fluoridated water consumption during pregnancy and lower IQ in offspring.
+Other research has found the perinatal use of drugs and certain medications have been linked with the development of ADD and ADHD in offspring.
+We recommend that pregnant women be very thoughtful and inquisitive when taking both prescription and over-the-counter medications during pregnancy.
+We also recommend that parents clean up their environment at home and work, if possible.

 Poor Sleep Schedule or Poor Sleep Quality

-Children especially need good sleep in order to experience healthy growth and healthy brains.
+Children need good sleep.
+Period.
+Quality sleep is absolutely necessary for children to experience healthy growth and healthy brains.
 During the deep stages of sleep the brain undergoes important processes that are vital to learning, memory, repair and overall functional.
 A sleep-deprived child is not a happy child.
+Even one night of poor sleep can disrupt the executive function control system of the brain which is responsible for attention, planning, sequencing, problem solving, working memory, cognitive flexibility, abstract thinking, rule acquisition, selecting relevant sensory information, initiation of action, self-control, emotional regulation, monitoring internal and external stimuli, initiating and inhibiting context-specific behavior, moral reasoning, and decision-making.
+That’s quite the list, isn’t it?

 What Can You Do?